yiyu-liao/yiyu-liao.github.io/source/_posts/2020-8-13-awesome-coding.md

 tags: js
 ---

+### findSum

-1. Given an unordered array of integers and a value sum, return true if any two items may be added such that they equal the value of sum .
+> Given an unordered array of integers and a value sum, return true if any two items may be added such that they equal the value of sum .
 Otherwise, return false.

 ```js